EA-Wardie/filet/README.md

 ## Disclaimers

+- LLMs were used during development for research, prototyping, refactoring, and some code generation.
 - This is beta software and bugs should be expected.
 Use at your own risk.
-- LLMs were used during development for research, prototyping, refactoring, and some code generation.
+- A Nerd Font is required for icon support.

 ## Features